The Difference Between Stain and Paint: Which Should You Choose?

 • Stain does not last as long as the paint on a surface.
 Surfaces must be re-coated at least once a year.
 While the application process is simple, having to buy more stains every year can be inconvenient.

 • Staining can also be unpredictable because some surfaces will reject it.
 They may not hold stains well, and you may not notice a significant difference after application.
-Unfortunately, if a stain is rejected by a surface, it must be removed or the overall effect will be ruined.
+Unfortunately, if a surface rejects a stain, it must be removed or the overall effect will be ruined.

 Given these advantages and disadvantages, the stain is only appropriate for wood products.
 It works best on wood because, unlike any other surface material, it has a highly absorbent surface through which the stain can seep.
 That means staining is best for wooden frames, wooden tables, and wooden doors, in general, all things wood, depending on what you want to improve.

-It is also important to note that previously painted surfaces cannot be stained until all of the paint has been removed—all the way down to the substrate.
+It is also important to note that previously painted surfaces cannot be stained until all the paint has been removed, down to the substrate.
 It is, therefore, best to hire a professional to do the staining for you because they understand how the stain is applied and what surfaces will reject it.

 Paint